vanUbor/Wiremock/README.md

 - display the configuration of the service
 - see all mappings of the service (mappings are explained down below)

-A docker image is planned.

-## Record and Mock
+### Record and Mock

-Basically what WireMock does is providing a "man in the middle" for Web API calls, recording them.
+Basically, what WireMock does is providing a "man in the middle" for Web API calls, recording them.
 After it has recorded a call to an endpoint, it will not forward it again (on a second call), but answer "on its own".
 Those recordings are called mappings.
 You can see a list of all mappings via the mappings button on each service row.
 Now you can adjust the mappings to your needs and with that mock and external or your own Web API with ease.